swissspidy/gutenberg-bento/README.md

 Having some type definitions or even just keeping inline documentation in the npm package would help improve developer experience.

+### Lack of Changelog / Documentation

+Every time a new AMP version is released, new versions of the npm packages are tagged as well, even if there were actually no changes to the component.

+For this reason, it would be very helpful to maintain a changelog for each package in its `README`.
+There could also be some basic usage examples in there to make usage easier.

 ### Missing CSS

 [GitHub issue](https://github.com/ampproject/amphtml/issues/35413)